EXCCoin/exilibrium/README.md

 To ease node version management, install all top-level tools (node/npm/yarn) using [nvm](https://github.com/nvm-sh/nvm).

+### Electron extensions

+Exilibrium uses [electron-devtools-installer](https://github.com/MarshallOfSound/electron-devtools-installer) to automatically install react and redux dev tools in the `userData/extensions` directory.

+The extensions *will not* be updated unless you set the `UPGRADE_EXTENSIONS` environment variable to `true`.

 ### ExchangeCoin Binaries

 Development using the master version of Exilibrium usually requires using a